 You will say that selling to someone you kind of already know will make everything easier.

 I have one example up in the advanced forum section (for subscribers only).

-Fear has been proven as one of the biggest motivator for purchase decisions (Achar, 2016).
+Fear has been proven as one of the biggest motivators for purchase decisions (Achar, 2016).

-The only drawback for fear is for when people don’t see an easy way out and they will pretend the risk doesn’t exist.
+The only drawback of fear is when people don’t see an easy way out and they will pretend the risk doesn’t exist.

 But in our case we will offer an easy way to move out of fear and into bliss: buy buying (high) your house on sale.